colemalphrus/data_science_portfolio/index.md

 used primarily for data retrieval and cleaning.
 - __R(1+ years)__: Programming language used primarily by scientists and statisticians for in depth analysis.
 Normal use is limited to research fields.

-## Engineering Skills

-### Web App Development(4+ years)
-Have Created ...
-- Enterprize level E-commerce platforms
-- Inventory and supply chain management systems
-- Internal tools for cross department collaberation and communication
-- Business intelligence dashboards
-- Automation of client communication and management

-### Mobile App Development(2+ years)
-Have Created ...
-- Company presence on IOS and Android
-- Field tools for staff and distributed teams
-- Client facing information and communication applications

-### Server Management and Maintenance(4+ years)
-Have Managed ...
-- Client and company data in a secure but accessible way
-- Web servers
-- Background business monitoring and data gathering servers

-### Engineering Tools
-- __Python(4+ years)__: General purpose programming language used for server maintenance and the creation of API's.
-Or using the Django or flask libraries to create full featured web applications.
-- __Linux(4+ years)__: Server operating system.
-Ubuntu, Debian and CentOS.
-Bash Scripting.
-Apache and Nginx web server administration.
-Bash scripting.
-- __SQL (4+ years)__: Standard language for querying relational databases
-used primarily for data retrieval.
-Postgresql, Mysql, Sql Server, and Oracle DB.
-- __Javascript(4+ years)__: React, VueJs, and NextJS.
-General web functionality as well as single page application development.
-- __Flutter/ Dart(2+ years)__: Android and IOS applications.
-- __Docker(2+ years)__: Containerizing web applications and microservices.
-- __Go(1+ years)__: Server side automation.
-Lightweight API development.
-Webhook integration.

 ## Business Skills